Open-Edge-Robotics/A.RobotAI-LGE-ROS2-LifecycleManager/README.md

 *   **Spin Thread:** Dedicated to handling ROS 2 communications and service callbacks.
 *   **Main Thread:** Manages the core orchestration loop, including package spawning and the `processQueue()` mechanism.
 This non-blocking queue ensures that state transition requests are serialized and processed deterministically.

-It operates as a ROS 2-native orchestration component within a standard ROS 2 system, while avoiding dependence on the Python-based launch path in the evaluated deployment mode and is structured around five core modules:
+It operates as a ROS 2-native orchestration component within a standard ROS 2 system, while avoiding dependence on the Python-based launch path in the evaluated deployment mode.

+The system is structured around five core modules:

 ```mermaid
 flowchart TD